 In Coimbra he started collaborating with the communication design atelier FBA, doing motion and interactive installations.
 He spent a year in Belo Horizonte – Brazil, taking an internship at the creative studio 3bits, working in web and interaction design.
 He later concluded his master thesis in information visualization and aesthetics in Coimbra.

-From 2010 to 2011 he was an invited assistant professor in the Design and Multimedia courses at University of Coimbra while being involved as researcher at CISUC (Centre for Informatics and Systems of the University of Coimbra).
+Since 2010 he is an Invited Assistant Professor in the Design and Multimedia degrees at University of Coimbra while being a researcher at the Computational Design and Visualization Lab/CISUC.
 Currently he is PhD student at the Doctoral Program for Information Science and Technology of the same university, having passed through Cambridge, MA as a PhD visiting student at MIT Senseable City Lab and a research assistant through SMART (Singapore-MIT Alliance for Research and Technology) in the framework of the LIVE Singapore! project, in Singapore.

 - ACM SIGGRAPH Student Research competition 2011 semi-finalist with Visualizing the Circulatory Problems of Lisbon, Vancouver 2011.